Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - Further help was found with [w3schools](https://www.w3schools.com/default.asp)
 - More advanced MongoDB queries were garnered from [MongoDB University](https://university.mongodb.com/courses/M001/about)
 - Thanks to mentor, Jonathan Munz, for pointing me to database image store debate article.
+- A late 'bug' was resolved by referring to [stackoverflow](https://stackoverflow.com/), especially [this page](https://stackoverflow.com/questions/5629805/disabling-enter-key-for-form).